Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 The appropriate approach depends on your objectives:

-• If you need to verify origin claims → isotope analysis is essential
+• If you need to verify origin claims → cotton isotope testing is essential

-• If you need defensible, compliance-grade evidence → a combination of methods is often required
+• If you need defensible, compliance-grade evidence → a combination of cotton tagging and testing methods is often required

-What to Look for in a Cotton Origin Verification Provider
+What to Look for in a Cotton Testing and Origin Verification Provider

-As organizations evaluate different approaches, selecting the right provider becomes equally important.
+As organizations evaluate different traceability approaches, selecting the right provider becomes equally important.

 Key considerations include: